Frequently Asked Questions

 Can I search the Library's resources when I am not on the campus?
 Expand

 To search the Library's databases while not on a UC campus, click on Off-Campus Access from the UCBA Library homepage.
-VPN is UC's preferred login method for UC.
+VPN is UC's preferred login method.
 First time users must download the VPN software.
 If you don't have VPN software on your computer, use Library Off Campus Access (Proxy) to login with your with your UC or affiliate ID.
-Please contact the Information Desk at 513-745-5710 for assistance.
+Please contact the UC IT at IT@UC or 513-556-4357 for assistance.

 How do I cite this book/article/website in APA/MLA format?
 Expand